JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 - mention Nil and Nixd
 - a more detailed description of the core of the type checking impl (mainly how tyvars work/constraining)
 - list some gotchas for things like operator overloading and string interpolation
-- Might want to do another pass on stub file syntax before i launch for real. `val key :: type` is a lil weird
 - can pull some stuff from https://github.com/JRMurr/JRMurr.github.io/blob/767264b6c6b125a65db64d938b86e132d235317b/content/blog/nix-typechecker-proof-of-concept.md
-- Should i have webms or something for lsp and showing types better?
-- Does nixos context not work if you have `config = lib.mkIf`?????
-- Where to call out auto stub gen works in tix toml